dmason-mlb/testrail-exporter/TESTING.md

    - Enter valid credentials and click "Test Connection"
    - Status should show successful connection with number of projects found
    - Try with invalid credentials and verify error message
+   - Test "Save Settings" button and verify settings are persisted when reopening the app

 ### Project Loading